 How to install MIDAS - Manually create a new MySQL DatabaseBefore you install your self-hosted MIDAS scheduling system, you will need to create a blank MySQL database on your server.
 The following instructions describe how to manually create a MySQL database from the command line.

 If your server runs cPanel, follow this tutorial instead, otherwise carry on reading...

-Note: Text in red below denotes information you may need to change/customize for your particular server.
+Note: Text in red below denotes details you may need to modify for your particular server setup.

 Step 1: Login to your MySQL serverFrom your server's command line, login to your MySQL server by executing the following command:

 NOTE: If you're running MySQL on a Windows machine, you can skip this step and access the MySQL command line via the "MySQL Command Line Client" shortcut in your Start Menu → Programs → MySQL folder instead